 DNA replication, also known as semi-conservative replication, is the process by which DNA is doubled.
 This is an important process taking place within the dividing cell.

-In this article, we shall discuss the structure of DNA, the precise steps involved in replicating DNA (initiation, elongation and termination) and the clinical consequences that can occur when this process goes wrong.
+In this article, we shall discuss the structure of DNA, the steps involved in DNA replication (initiation, elongation and termination) and the clinical consequences that can occur when this process goes wrong.

 DNA is made up of millions of nucleotides.
 These are molecules composed of a deoxyribose sugar, with a phosphate and a base (or nucleobase) attached to it.
 These nucleotides are attached to each other in strands via phosphodiester bonds to form a ‘sugar-phosphate backbone’.
 The bond formed is between the third carbon atom on the deoxyribose sugar of one nucleotide (known as the 3’) and the fifth carbon atom of another sugar on the next nucleotide (known as the 5’).

 N.B: 3′ is pronounced ‘three prime’ and 5′ is pronounced ‘five prime’.

 There are two strands of DNA, which run in opposite (antiparallel) directions to each other.
 These strands are attached to each other throughout their lengths via the bases on each nucleotide.

 There are 4 different bases associated with DNA: Cytosine, Guanine, Adenine, and Thymine.
 In normal DNA strands, cytosine binds to guanine, and adenine binds to thymine.
 When bound together, the two strands form a double helix structure.

 DNA replication can be thought of in three stages: initiation, elongation and termination